sylvainroussy/NeoBlogs/README.md

     MATCH (lamp:LAMP)-[r:TO|POINTER*]-(g:GENERATOR) RETURN DISTINCT lamp

-No result here, the cycle is broken for `TO` or `POINTER` relationship types:
+No result here, the cycle is broken since a `TO` or `POINTER` relationship is missing:

 ![Fig7.
 Broken path](./blog-threeway3_2_modifie.png "Fig7.
 Broken path")

 Then, a user clicks on the back switch to switch the light on, what triggers the query below.

-Touch back switch query:
+Touching the back switch query:

     MATCH (s2:SWITCH{name:'rear-switch'})-[p:POINTER]->(current:ENDPOINT)
     MATCH current-[:NEXT]->(next:ENDPOINT)